 - DWP / Job Centre Plus

 - HMRC & Customs

 - c) Integration support

-A Personal Integration Plan is developed with each individual to monitor integration, including a baseline assessment, employment experience, skills, health and aspirations.
+A Personal Integration Plan is developed with everyone to monitor integration, including a baseline assessment, employment experience, skills, health and aspirations.

 Beginnings of befriending and volunteer support from local churches / mosques and other communities in the local area.
 Teas / lunches / trips.

-These refugees will be moved from camps in the countries neighbouring Syria using the established processes for identifying and resettling refugees.
+These refugees will be moved from camps in the countries neighboring Syria using the established processes for identifying and resettling refugees.

 The government has agreed to cover all the health, social and educational costs for all refugees, this is in addition to them being able to access benefits such as housing.